aiyan.io

 Act 1: The Rigid State Machine

-So I built a rigid state machine to put the multi-agent system on rails.
 An intent classifier extracted what the user wanted: NEW_REQUEST, APPROVAL, QUESTION, UNKNOWN.
-Then a state machine router used that intent plus workspace state to dispatch to the right sub-agent.
+Then a state machine router used that intent plus the current workspace state to dispatch to the right sub-agent.
 And each sub-agent (schema generation, data source discovery, data flow creation) had its own prompt and handled its slice of the workflow.

 The rigid state machine architecture The rigid state machine architecture

-Please get rid of the order ID column and instead use the payment ID from 2026_mkt_transactions table.
+[User]: Please get rid of the order ID column and instead use the payment ID from 2026_mkt_transactions table.
 Also could you explain to me the formula you’re using to calculate revenue?

 Act 2: The Orchestrator

-The core problem with intent classification is that it’s a lossy compression of highly nuanced messages into structured labels.
-But the end-goal was never identifying user intent — it’s invoking the correct system processes.
-That’s exactly what LLM tool-calling solves.
+The core problem with intent classification was that it was a lossy compression of highly nuanced messages into structured labels.

 Python